Nonparametric risk bounds for time-series forecasting: Time series

-where $|| \cdot ||_{TV}$ is the total variation norm.
-A stochastic process is {\em absolutely regular}, or {\em $\beta$-mixing}, if $\beta_a \rightarrow 0$ as $a\rightarrow\infty$. \end{definition} This is only one of many equivalent characterizations of $\beta$-mixing (see \citet{Bradley2005} for others).
-This definition makes clear that a process is $\beta$-mixing if the joint probability of events which are widely separated in time approaches the product of the individual probabilities, i.e., that $\Yinf$ is asymptotically independent.
-Many common time series models are known to be $\beta$-mixing, and the rates of decay are known up to constant factors which are functions of the true parameters of the process.
-Among the processes for which such results are known are ARMA models \citep{Mokkadem1988}, GARCH models \citep{CarrascoChen2002}, and certain Markov processes --- see \citet{Doukhan1994} for an overview.
-Additionally, functions of $\beta$-mixing processes are $\beta$-mixing, so if $\Pinf$ could be specified by a dynamic factor model or DSGE or VAR, the observed data would satisfy this condition.
+where $\| \cdot \|_{TV}$ is the total variation norm.
+A stochastic process is {\em absolutely regular}, or {\em $\beta$-mixing}, if $\beta_a \rightarrow 0$ as $a\rightarrow\infty$. \end{definition} This is only one of many equivalent characterizations of $\beta$-mixing \citep[see][for others]{Bradley-strong-mixing}.
+This definition makes clear that a process is $\beta$-mixing if the joint probability of events which are widely separated in time approaches the product of the individual probabilities, that is that $\Yinf$ is asymptotically independent.
+Many common time-series models are known to be $\beta$-mixing, and the rates of decay are known up to constant factors which are functions of the true parameters of the process.
+Among the processes for which such results are known are ARMA models \citep{Mokkadem1988}, GARCH models \citep{Carrasco-and-Chen-mixing-of-GARCH-and-stoch-vol}, and certain Markov processes \citep[see][for an overview]{Doukhan-on-mixing}.
+Additionally, functions of $\beta$-mixing processes are $\beta$-mixing, so if $\Pinf$ could be specified by a linear time-invariant system (see below), state-space model, vector auto regression, or some function of a hidden Markov model, the observed data would satisfy this condition.

-Knowing $\beta_a$ would let us determine the effective sample size of time series $\Yin$.
+Knowing $\beta_a$ would let us determine the effective sample size of a time series $\Yin$.
 In effect, having $n$ dependent-but-mixing data points is like having $\mu<n$ independent ones.
-Once we determine the correct $\mu$, we can (as we will now show) use concentration results for IID data like those in \autoref{thm:hoeffding} and \autoref{thm:vapnik} with small corrections.
+Once we determine the correct $\mu$, we can (as we will show) use concentration results for i.i.d.\ data like \autoref{thm:vapnik} with small corrections.